hvpham-yorku/project-jume/doc/sprint0/team.md

 # Team Members

 ## 📌 About
-This document lists the members of our development team for Sprint 0.
+This document lists the members of our development team for this Project.

 ## 👥 Team Roster